-&lt;sup>1 not just the literary sort - see section 9
+1 not just the literary sort - see section 9

-&lt;sup>2 from Daumier to Feiffer and Steadman
+2 from Daumier to Feiffer and Steadman

-Brecht
+3 Brecht

-&lt;sup>4 Goya, Kollwitz and Grosz are the most powerful example superficial.
+4 Goya, Kollwitz and Grosz are the most powerful example

+5 From the "Yes, Minister" series in the UK in the 1970s to "The Thick of it" of the 2000s superficial.
 This explains any idiosyncrasies in the voice I have developed.
 And writing that first book made me aware how few books seemed to be written to help the average person understand a subject or question.
 When I looked again at the books I knew, I realised most were written for one of the following reasons-